rapbando/city2networks/README.md

 Only scripted tool able to return all the IPs (must have a city and not blank in the maxmind databases) for a given city.
-Basically is a new kind of reverse geoIP lookup.
+Basically is a new kind of reverse geo IP lookup.

 ### Usage: